Yoleone/sleepingBarber_YouYu/README.md

 ./sleepingBarber_YouYu

-Actually there is plenty of improvement space for my code.
+Actually there is plenty of improvement room for my code.
 I didn't do elegantly in the oop.
-If the program needs to expand for two or more barbers, there might be heavy work for me.
+If the program needs to expand for two or more barbers, it might be heavy work to me.